UPPMAX/HPC-python/docs/isolatedUPPMAX.rst

 Using setup.py
 ''''''''''''''

-Some Python packages are only available as downloads, to install with setup.py.
+Some Python packages are only available as downloads, for intsance via github, to install with setup.py or similar file.
 If that is the case for the package you need, this is how you do it:

 - Pick a location for your installation (change below to fit - I am installing under a project storage)

-   - mkdir /proj/<project>/<mystorage>/mypythonpackages
+   - `mkdir /proj/<project>/<mystorage>/mypythonpackages`
-   - cd /proj/<project>/<mystorage>/mypythonpackages
+   - `cd /proj/<project>/<mystorage>/mypythonpackages`

 - Load Python
 - Install any remaining prerequisites.
 Remember to activate your Virtualenv if installing with pip!